Find the Best Composting & Food Waste Companies for Your Business

 Understanding New Jersey's Mandatory Food Waste Recycling Law

 The foundation of food scrap management in Cherry Hill is state law, not a local municipal program.
-The New Jersey Department of Environmental Protection (NJDEP) mandates that large food waste generators recycle their organic material1 2.
+The New Jersey Department of Environmental Protection (NJDEP) mandates that large food waste generators recycle their organic material.
 This law is designed to reduce landfill methane emissions and create valuable compost or renewable energy.

 Who is Required to Comply?
-The mandate specifically applies to businesses that generate an average of 52 tons or more of food waste per year1 3.
+The mandate specifically applies to businesses that generate an average of 52 tons or more of food waste per year 1.
 For a restaurant, this translates to roughly one ton of food scraps per week.
 It's crucial for restaurant owners and managers to conduct a waste audit to determine if they meet this threshold.
 Even if a business is below this mandatory limit, voluntarily recycling food waste can reduce trash disposal costs and enhance sustainability credentials.

-The Role of Private Haulers Since Cherry Hill Township does not operate a universal commercial food waste collection service, compliant businesses must contract with private waste haulers permitted by the state1 4.
+The Role of Private Haulers Since Cherry Hill Township does not operate a universal commercial food waste collection service, compliant businesses must contract with private waste haulers permitted by the state.
 These specialized providers transport collected food scraps to approved facilities, which may include composting sites or anaerobic digesters that convert waste into energy.

 Setting Up Your Restaurant's Food Scrap Collection System